MIPS/shinro-trace-viewer/README.md

 - This readme is entirely different, and focussed for internal MIPS developers (there is useful info in the upstream README though, so feel free to go read it)
 - Almost all the "IDE" features have been removed (for now...)
-- The application name has been set to "MIPS Shinro IPE"
+- The application name has been set to "MIPS Performance Explorer"

 ## Other related links